-Ms Teresa Ritchie, Woodvale
+Ms T Ritchie, Woodvale:

-- Re: Buy Local Initiative - Q1 How much does the City spend with local businesses? - A1 Last financial year the City spent approximately \$13m with businesses and local operators within the City of Joondalup. - Q2 What resources does the City allocate for businesses? - A2 The City plays a key role in establishing and maintaining an environment that is advantageous for investment and facilitating local business and support small business development in the following ways: - Funding support for the Small Business Centre North West Metro (SBCNWM). - The development and distribution of Joondalup Business Online Newsletters each quarter. - Conducting regular Business Forums. - The provision of key statistical Information for businesses- community and economic data available free online. - The City's web site includes Business Web Page with information for businesses including, forums, business resources, approvals and regulations and statistics. - Q3 What funding/training/education/support is provided for businesses and business owners? - A3 The City of Joondalup provides annual financial support to the Small Business Centre North West Metro to deliver services and advice to small business owners.
-Over the last three years the City has provided \$169,752 in funding to the Small Business Centre North West Metro.
+- Re: Buy Local Initiative - Q1 How much does the City spend with local businesses? - A1 Last financial year the City spent approximately \$13m with businesses and local operators within the City of Joondalup. - Q2 What resources does the City allocate for businesses? - A2 The City plays a key role in establishing and maintaining an environment that is advantageous for investment and facilitating local business and supports small business development in the following ways: - Funding support for the Small Business Centre North West Metro (SBCNWM). - The development and distribution of Joondalup Business Online Newsletters each quarter. - Conducting regular Business Forums. - The provision of key statistical information for the business community and economic data is available free online. - The City's web site includes a Business Web Page with information for businesses including forums, business resources, approvals and regulations and statistics. - Q3 What funding/training/education/support is provided for businesses and business owners? - A3 The City of Joondalup provides annual financial support to the Small Business Centre North West Metro (SBCNWM) to deliver services and advice to small business owners.
+Over the last three years the City has provided \$169,752 in funding to the SBCNWM.
 A request for funding of \$59,800 (excluding GST) for 2010/11 has been received and a report regarding this request will go to Council for consideration at its meeting to be held on 14 December 2010.